Resin jewellery is extremely popular within the DIY community.

 - Layer thickness: 0,1-2cm

-- Crystal clear, UV resistant, VOC- and BPA-free
+- Crystal clear, UV stabilised, VOC- and BPA-free

 - Use: Coating (floor, table etc.), jewellery and decorative object making, artwork sealing and much more